-External Quality Assurance should ensure that all assessment methods are designed to produce assessment outcomes that are consistent and reliable, allowing fair and proper comparison between apprentices employed in different types and sizes of organisation and assessed by different Independent Assessors
+External Quality Assurance of the end-point assessment will ensure that all assessment methods are consistent and reliable, allowing fair and proper comparison between apprentices employed in different types and sizes of organisation and assessed by different Assessment Organisations.

-All professional exams should be recognised and quality assured by one of the following bodies: CLC, Ofqual, QAA or a Higher Education Institution with awarding powers.
+All professional exams should be recognised and quality assured by one of the following bodies, CLC, Ofqual, QAA or a Higher Education Institution with awarding powers.
 This will optimise the number of qualification components that can be used to meet the Standard.

-All work-place assessment forming any element of the end-point assessment, should be an accredited process that is recognised and quality assured by one of the following bodies: CLC, Ofqual and QAA or and Higher Education Institution with awarding powers.
+All work-place assessment forming any element of the end-point assessment, should be an accredited process that is recognised and quality assured by one of the following bodies, CLC, Ofqual and QAA or and Higher Education Institution with awarding powers.